muarshad01/Docker_and_Kubernetes/02_Manipulating_Containers_with_the_Docker.md

 $ ls
 ```

-* Two different containers have separate file systems and are isolated to each other unless connected through channel.
+* Two DIFFERENT containers have separate file systems and are ISOLATED to each other unless CONNECTED through channel.

 ```
 $ docker run -it busybox sh             # In another window